JamesSkemp/words/content/post/applications-i-have-to-install-on-my-core-development-machine.md

 +++
-title = "Applications I have to install on my core development machine" summary = "Here's a listing of files I need to have installed on my core development machine." draft = false comments = true date = "2009-10-09T21:14:00-05:00"
+title = "Applications I have to install on my core development machine" description = "Here's a listing of files I need to have installed on my core development machine." draft = false comments = true date = "2009-10-09T21:14:00-05:00"